Is Prague expensive to visit? Seeing as how we’ve lived here for the last 4 years we get this question a LOT!

 Prague is famous for its classical music and theater scene, and where better to experience this part of the culture than the National Theatre!
 If you want good seats to a show here, you’ll have to book pretty far in advance, but the interior of the building alone is worth it for some people.
 Tickets in the nosebleeds will cost you about $7, while seats close to the front are typically between $25 and $30.
 Of course, the actual price will depend on the show you choose to attend and the kind of seats you want.

 Lastly as a bonus, especially if you’re in Prague during nice weather, check out one of the city’s many parks!
 Trek up to Vyšehrad and see the old fortress, walk through Letná with a beer, or watch the sunset at Riegrovy Sady.
-Admission to all these parks are free (unless you want to enter a monument, of course).
+Admission to all these parks is free (unless you want to enter a monument, of course).

 So is Prague expensive as far as sightseeing goes?
 Absolutely not.
 Most of its main tourist attractions are free, and the ones you have to pay for don’t cost much at all.